Jalapeño Popper Dip with Bacon

 • Cook bacon.
 Cook the bacon according to the method you prefer.
 We like to bake it in the oven.
 Just line a sheet pan with aluminum foil.
 Set a wire rack on top and layer the bacon directly on the rack.
 Bake in a preheated 400 degree oven until crispy.

 • Spoon into baking dish.
-Spoon the dip into a shallow baking dish, smoothing evenly to all sides.
+Spoon the dip into a small, shallow baking dish, smoothing evenly to all sides.

 • Make Panko topping.
 In a separate bowl, combine the panko topping – the bread crumbs, parmesan cheese, and melted butter.
 Add the topping to the dip.